Cranberry almond wedges are sugar cookie wedges with crunchy almond slices on the top. A great holiday bake!

-As I mentioned in my yesterday’s post, I baked a dessert day before yesterday and as promised, posting the recipe today.
-After cooking with fresh cranberries for three days, I have a confession to make.
-I like dry cranberries better than the fresh cranberries and this dessert was a perfect delight after cooking with tart fresh cranberries.
-Dry cranberries are bit sour and sweet and taste great in baked goodies.
+After cooking with fresh cranberries for three days; homemade cranberry juice, cranberry chutney ~ pachadi and cranberry rice ~ pulihora, I have to confess that I like dry cranberries better than the fresh cranberries and this dessert was a perfect delight after cooking 3 recipes with tart fresh cranberries.
+Dry cranberries are bit sweet & sour, and tastes great in baked goodies.

-I found this recipe on Better Homes & Gardens website and we totally loved it.
-Sugar cookies mix is used for the base and preparation was a breeze.
+Recipe is from Better Homes & Gardens and we loved the wedges.
+The base is a sugar cookie mix and the preparation was a breeze.
 The recipe yields 32 wedges, baked in 2 cake pans.
-I thought I would freeze half the wedges but we already finished ¾th of the wedges!
-I hope to save at least a few for tomorrow and this is a perfect bake for the holiday season!
+This is a perfect bake for the holiday season!

 - ¼ tsp.
 Almond Extract

-- 1 Egg (This was not in the recipe.
-I added it by mistake. )
+- 1 Egg Optional and I added by mistake.

 - 1 cup Dried Cranberries